 5. Is it difficult to maintain a reverse osmosis system?

-To ensure that your reverse osmosis system functions properly for as long as possible, regular maintenance is required.
+To ensure that your RO system functions properly for as long as possible, regular maintenance is required.
 For example, you should replace filters and membranes according to manufacturer specifications.

 Once you’re familiar with how to conduct maintenance, it becomes second nature.

 Now that you better understand what a reverse osmosis system has to offer, it’s time to decide if now’s the right time to install one in your home.